dywisor/kernelconfig/doc/rst/userguide.rst

 and can be a single ``.config`` file or multiple files

 The first non-comment, non-empty line specifies the *configuration source*.
-It starts with a keyword that describing the source's type, which can be a local file, a remote file that can be downloaded via http(s) or ftp, a ``make defconfig`` target, a command or a script,
+It starts with a keyword describing the source's type, which can be a local file, a remote file that can be downloaded via http(s) or ftp, a ``make defconfig`` target, a command or a script,